PoojaAsati/Flask-Notes-App/README.md

 # Flask-Notes-App

 This is a simple Flask app that allows users to create, view, update, delete, share notes.
 It also allows to query notes based on keywords.
-It implements login and signup authentication for using any APIs.
+It implements jwt based authentication for using any APIs.
 It also implements basic rate limiting and api throttling to handle high traffic.

 ##Database Used
   MySQL